 How to apply?

-Applications for the 2017-18 CS Principles Professional Learning Program are open until April 14, 2017.
-Apply now if you're ready to get started!
+General applications for the 2017-18 CS Principles Professional Learning Program have closed.
+We are still looking for applicants in certain regions.
+Check the list above and apply now if you're ready to get started!

 Not ready to apply, but interested in joining in 2018-19?
 Sign up to be added to our contact list.